gjorgdy/Solute/README.md

 --------

 ### Shulker
-*Shulkers are a way to solve Minecrafts inventory issue...*
+*Shulkers are a way to solve Minecraft's inventory issue...*

 Shulkers drop a higher amount of shells.
 With a minimum of 2 and a max of 3, shulker boxes are way easier and quicker to get.